stacksjs/bun-router/docs/features/view-rendering.md

 Check out these related topics:

-- [Layouts and Partials](/features/layouts-and-partials) - More advanced view structuring
 - [Route Parameters](/features/route-parameters) - Handling dynamic parameters in routes
 - [Named Routes](/features/named-routes) - More on naming routes for URL generation